 Sean Gallagher has spent more than 25 years fighting for his clients in boardrooms and courtrooms across the country, and is one of only a handful of lawyers in Colorado history to have argued a case in the Supreme Court of the United States and prevailed with a unanimous decision.

-His representative commercial litigation experience includes cases involving claims for common law fraud, securities fraud, defamation, unfair competition, consumer protection violations, theft of intellectual property, whistleblowing, the False Claims Act, Medicare payer rules, state and local tax matters and corporate governance disputes.
+His representative commercial litigation experience includes cases involving claims for breach of contract, common law fraud, securities fraud, defamation, unfair competition, consumer protection violations, theft of intellectual property, whistleblowing, ERISA, Medicare payer rules, state and local tax matters and corporate governance disputes.

 Also a member of the firm’s Labor and Employment practice, Sean assists employers in implementing proactive employment policies that help minimize the risk of litigation.
 When necessary, however, he represents management in all aspects of employment litigation, including cases involving covenants not to compete, wage and hour violations, breach of fiduciary duty and discrimination.